isa-group/SLA4OAI-ResearchSpecification/operationalServices.md

 Based on the response ``accept`` field value the service will then allow the service execution or will deny it using a standard `403 Forbidden` HTTP Error.

-If denegation reason is quota enforcement, then the recommendation is to use `429 Too Many Requests` HTTP Error plus adding Quota information and reason as metadata into the client response to notify clients the denegation of service.
+If denegation reason is rate limit enforcement, then the recommendation is to use `429 Too Many Requests` HTTP Error plus adding rate limit information and reason as metadata into the client response to notify clients the denegation of service.

 ### Invalid Messages: